cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/04-cvmfs-and-brilcalc.md

 ---

 At some point you may want to calculate the luminosity for the data you are analyzing.
 CMS uses a tool called `brilcalc` but it is not included in the Docker image.
+Similarly, there are some tools needed to calculate trigger effects/efficiencies that are also not included in the Docker image.

 To get around this, we mount drives at CERN in the Docker container when you fire it up so that you can call this and perhaps other tools.